 Students, parents, faculty, and advisors can rely on the Alliance to provide insightful guidance and comprehensive support services throughout their experience.
-Before departure, students may contact their U.S.-based Student Services Manager with any questions or concerns.
+Before departure, students may contact their U.S.-based Program Advisor with any questions or concerns.

 Once students arrive overseas, our Resident Directors and on-site staff lead orientation programs and are available to students at all times for academic and personal support and practical advice.
 They work to enhance students' study abroad experience through planned cultural activities, lectures, field study trips, and social events.

 LIU Pei, Ph.D.

 Director for China Programs

 As Director for China Programs, LIU Pei oversees all Alliance programs in Beijing and Shanghai.
 She also oversees academic and student services training related to the U.S. State Department's Critical Language Scholarship (CLS) programs in China in conjunction with American Councils for International Education.
 Pei received her Ph.D. in Public Administration from The George Washington University, where she also worked in the Center for the Study of Globalization and taught and advised students.
 As part of her dissertation, in 2004, she conducted field research in China on the development of Sino-foreign collaborative educational alliances.
 A native of China, she earned her B.A. in Trade Economics from Wuhan University of Technology and M.P.A. from the University of Missouri-Columbia.
 Her academic interests focus on new developments in transnational education, joint educational ventures, and international quality assurance and regulation.
 Previously, Pei also served as the Georgetown University’s Liaison Office Director in Shanghai and managed the Educational Evaluation Services for Architects program at the National Architectural Accrediting Board (NAAB) in Washington D.C.

 Chris Van Velzer